Local SEO

 How do you rank for Cape Town searches?

 The fundamentals mirror local SEO everywhere, applied with Cape Town's audience in mind.
-These are the high-leverage actions.
+These are the high-use actions.

 For the underlying work in detail, see our guide to SEO services.